microsoft/devicescript/website/docs/developer/getting-started/index.md

 ### Testing for high pressure

-Let's assume that `1400` hPa is a thresold high enough to detect a user blowing on the sensor; then we can add code to generate a mouse click.
+Let's assume that `1400` hPa is a threshold high enough to detect a user blowing on the sensor; then we can add code to generate a mouse click.